harshul786/recipe-app/README.md

 - **Add to Favorites:** You can add recipes to your favorites list.

+- **Remove from Favorites:** You can remove recipes from your favorites list.

 - **Local Storage:** The application stores your favorite recipes in local storage, so they're available even after a page refresh.

 ## Prerequisites